 In general, I like to apply my foundation using a small mirror that sits on my vanity that I can pull close to my face.
 This way, I can easily get up close and personal with my face and find any areas where the foundation has not blended properly into the skin.
 I find there are a lot of makeup imperfections that can go unnoticed when looking into a mirror that’s farther away.

-In my opinion, this is a medium to full coverage foundation.
+In my opinion, this is a full coverage foundation.
 A little goes a long way with this product.
 You can apply it with a foundation sponge or a brush.
 I originally used the F80 Flat Kabuki Brush by Sigma to apply this foundation, but lately have found it even easier to use a damp makeup sponge, like the Real Techniques Miracle Complexion Sponge.

 This foundation can be a bit tricky to apply and has the potential to get cakey fast.
 The key is to apply a very small amount, blend it out quickly, and then decide whether you need to apply more to certain areas.
 I usually pour a dime-sized amount onto the back of my hand for the first round of stippling (which is usually enough for me).
 If I need more coverage, I’ll dip my finger into the top of the lid and dab it onto the areas in need and stipple/blend again with my sponge.
 I lightly brush away any excess foundation with my kabuki brush.